 Offering the latest audio-visual technology, premium seating as standard, fully liquor licensed screens, modern cafe bar, competitive pricing and exciting events - it's a truly unique cinema experience.

-Parking is available in the brand new multi-storey car park with 300+ parking spaces available, giving cinema-goers parking that is practically on the doorstep.
+Parking couldn't be easier, too.
+The brand new multi-storey car park with over 300 places is right on the doorstep.

 Virginia Water Lake